astropy/astropy/docs/table/construct_table.rst

     key values in each dict define the column names and each row must have identical column names.
 The ``names`` argument may be supplied to specify column ordering.
-If it is not provided, the column order will default to alphabetical.
-If the first item is an ``OrderedDict``, then the column order is preserved.
+If it is not provided, the column order will default to insertion-order.
 The ``dtype`` list may be specified, and must correspond to the order of output columns.
 If any row's keys do not match the rest of the rows, a ValueError will be thrown.